 This heavyweight down comforter packs a fill power of 850 and is the fluffiest, warmest down blanket you will ever need.
-It features sewn-through construction to keep fill in place and maintain a pillow-pocket appearance.
-The outside of the comforter is a soft woven cambric cotton, but the real star is the European white goose down.
+It features sewn-through construction to keep the fill in place and maintain a pillow-pocket appearance.
+The outside of the comforter is soft woven cambric cotton, but the real star is the European white goose down.

 While both duck and goose down can make an excellent down comforter, goose down is available in the higher fill powers—like the 850 fill-power of this comforter.
 The down used for Feathered Friends products is also trackable and ethically-sourced, making it a smart buy.
-All of the components are sent to Seattle, where final assembly of this blanket takes place.
-Heavy weight down comforters aren’t cheap, so you can expect to pay a considerable amount for this down comforter—but it will keep you warm even on the coldest of nights!Continue to 5 of 6 below.
+All of the components are sent to Seattle, where the final assembly of this blanket takes place.
+Heavyweight down comforters aren’t cheap, so you can expect to pay a considerable amount for this down comforter—but it will keep you warm even on the coldest of nights!Continue to 5 of 8 below.

 Choose a lightweight down comforter to keep you cool and comfortable all year long, like this 550-fill power down comforter from Pacific Coast Feather Company.